-Having successfully completed the initial product portfolio for particle size distribution analysis of dry powders applying laser diffraction spectrometry on the basis the system combination HELOS & RODOS in the laboratory, in the years to follow continuously additional new developments resulted.
-Today they attract attention amongst scientific communities as technological mile-stones as for instance the modular product range of sensors and dispersers attracts attention amongst the scientific and professional community as technological milestones.
-Sympatec defined and initiated the development of instruments, which adapt in an optimum way to products and processes and the resulting specific requirements in the best possible way.
+After successfully completing the initial instrument portfolio for particle size distribution analysis of dry powders applying laser diffraction spectrometry based on the HELOS & RODOS system combination for the laboratory application, continuously new developments resulted in the following years.
+Today, as for instance, the modular product range of sensors and dispersers attracts attention amongst the scientific and professional community as technological milestones.
+Sympatec defined and initiated the development of instruments, that adapt to products and processes and the resulting specific requirements in the best possible way.
 Our systems are extensively used in laboratory settings for quality control, product and method development as well as in production environments for process control.

 1985 | First Technology Transfer Award of IHK Braunschweig | Dry dispersing system RODOS

 1986 | First Technology Transfer Award of Federal Minister of Education and Science | on-line particle size analysis

 1992 | Arnold-Euken-Medal of GVC Düsseldorf | OPUS ultrasound extinction